helium/HIP/0052-iot-dao.md

 ## IoT subDAO core jobs-to-be-done

-We proposed in HIP 51 that each DNP subDAO operate as a sovereign economics and governance layer.
+We proposed in HIP-51 that each DNP subDAO operate as a sovereign economics and governance layer.
 The Helium IoT subDAO has six core functions

 1. **Emissions Curve** The Helium IoT subDAO handles all IOT emissions, mining rewards, and